 Just imagine this: owning your own swimming pool.
 While you indulge in the eagerness and excitement you are feeling, remember to consider the type of pool you will purchase.
-It is crucial to choose one that will endure the test of time.
-There are many types of pools – and one that is becoming more popular is fiberglass.
+The type of pool construction, amount of gallons for pool, the type of water features, and ease of excavation at the property can drastically change the price of the total project.
+There are many types of pools – and one that is becoming more popular is fiberglass due to price and ease of installation.
 But just how long will a fiberglass pool last?

 How Long Will a Fiberglass Pool Last